 The funding historically provided for this project proves a good return on investment since minimal funding can be used efficiently to maintain the inlet entrance channel.
 A small, but persistent shoal forms and impedes navigation near the channel centerline at the entrance to the jetties.
 This shoal impacts USCG operations if not maintained.
-Current funding is adequate to completely remove the shoaling with the Government Dredge Currituck or Murden twice per year.
-The portion of the channel through Cape May Harbor has significant shoaling that impacts the commercial
+Minimal maintenance dredging funds are required to remove the shoaling with the Government Dredge twice per year but were not included in the regular O&M budget in FY19 or FY20 due to current budget prioritization process.